flatten-official/flatten-somalia/scripts/README.md

 MONGO_URI=<MONGO_URI_WITH_PASSWORD>
 ```

-2. After running the script :warning: DELETE THE MONGO_URI :warning:.
+2. After running the script :warning: DELETE MONGO_URI :warning:.
+MONGO_URI gives read and write access to our entire database.

 ## Create a new script

-1. Create a file with the following content in the `scripts` directory:
+1. Create a js file with the following content in the `scripts` directory:

    ```
    module.exports.Config = {